encoredev/encore/README.md

 }
 ```

-Using the Go Backend SDK, it looks like so:
+Using the Go Backend Framework, it looks like so:

 ```go
 package hello